 by Douglas Brinkley

-For serious student of the national parks, Brinkley offers over 800 pages of history into the complex president who shaped the National Parks.
+For serious students of the national parks, Brinkley offers over 800 pages of history into the complex president who shaped the National Parks.
 It’s an engaging and thoughtful analysis from a historian.

 The Vagabonds: The Story of Henry Ford and Thomas Edison’s Ten-Year Road Trip